Cranjah/Cranjah/README.md

 Asymptotic behavior, convergence and divergence of limits towards zero and infinity, arithmetic series, recursively defined sequences like the faculty function, the Fibonacci sequence and the Euclidean algorithm;

 **Probability theory**\
-Binomial coefficient and Pascal's triangle, fundamentals of combinatorics and probability, Laplace formula, Bernoulli distribution;
+Binomial coefficient and Pascal's triangle, fundamentals of combinatorics and probability, Laplace formula, Bernoulli distribution, relative frequency;

 **And many more - I'm constantly learning new things in math**\
 Basic geometry and its formulas, functions and elementary functions, fundamentals of graphs and algorithms, colorability, trees;